shabbirh/GDLibrary/README.md

 HOWTO

+-- BUILDING----
+You will need the latest version of ASP.NET 5 (See: https://github.com/aspnet/Home)

+Install the DNVM, DNU and DNX packages as described on that page.

+Clone / Fork this repo - and then enjoy :)

 --- OPTIONAL---
 This first step is entirely optional - you can use the API console and that way you can track your API requests - however this is a public API and as such it doesn't need you to authenticate at this time - perhaps in the future it will do.
 So details are here for clarity.